fsantanna-no/ce0-old/README.md

 }
 ```

-A recursive type uses a `rec` declaration and always contains the implicit base
+A recursive type uses a `rec` modifier and always contains the implicit base
 null subtype with the prefix `$´:

 ```